ncase/covid-19/words/words.md

 [^precautionary]: “It is time to apply the precautionary principle” [Trisha Greenhalgh et al \[PDF\]](https://www.bmj.com/content/bmj/369/bmj.m1435.full.pdf)

-Cost: If homemade cloth masks, same as the cost of all that soap for handwashing.
+Cost: If homemade cloth masks (which are ~2/3 as effective as surgical masks[^homemade]), super cheap.
 If surgical masks, more expensive but still pretty cheap.

 Benefit: Even if it's a 50–50 chance of surgical masks reducing transmission by 0% or 70%, the average "expected value" is still 35%, same as a half-lockdown!
-So let's guess-timate that surgical masks reduce R by up to 35%.
+So let's guess-timate that surgical masks reduce R by up to 35%, discounted for our uncertainty.
 (Again, you can challenge our assumptions by turning the sliders up/down)

-**Here's a calculator of how masks reduce R!
-You can switch between cloth & surgical:** (assumes cloth masks are 2/3 as effective as surgical masks[^homemade])

 <div class="sim">
 		<iframe src="sim?stage=int-6a&format=calc" width="285" height="380"></iframe>